 In conclusion, this paper addressed a critical challenge in the field of artificial intelligence, specifically related to the transmission of large models like GPT-3.5 in practical double Rayleigh fading environments.
 The study focused on distributed implementations, which were found to impose heavy loads on wireless transmission due to the massive size of network parameters.
 The investigation of system outage probability based on transmission latency provided valuable insights, and the derived analytical expression offered a framework for understanding the performance of big model transmission.
-The presented simulations validated the proposed approach and offered promising strategies for
+The presented simulations validated the proposed approach and offered promising strategies for handling the transmission challenges associated with the advanced AI models.

 Figure 4.
-Outage probability of big model transmission versus W.
+Outage probability of big model transmission versus \boldsymbol{W} .

 Figure 5.
-Outage probability of big model transmission versus M.
+Outage probability of big model transmission versus \boldsymbol{M} .